 - When your pasta has rested for 30 minutes, take it out of the bowl and knead it on a floured surface, adding more flour if it’s sticking.
 Cut the dough into 4 pieces.
 Roll out each piece to the thinnest setting you feel comfortable with, and set on a floured surface so it doesn’t stick.

 - Bring a pot of water to boil.
-Beat your remaining egg with 1 tablespoon of water.
+Beat your remaining egg with 1 tbsp of water.

 - In the meantime, spoon 1 tablespoon of the rabe & ricotta mixture at a time onto two of the 4 sheets, leaving 1-2 inches between each ball of filling.
 Lightly brush the edges of the pasta sheet & between each dollop of filling with the egg wash.